Orfalea College of Business

-- achievement on the Graduate Management Admission Test (GMAT) or Graduate Records Examination general test (GRE), with particular emphasis placed on performance on the quantitative portion
+- achievement on the Graduate Management Admission Test (GMAT) or Graduate Record Examination general test (GRE)

-In order to satisfy the culminating experience requirement, students must satisfactorily complete a required assigned comprehensive examination or project in the MBA program and satisfactorily complete a comprehensive project in IME 596.
-A comprehensive examination or other options may be available, but must be approved in advance by the Orfalea College of Business Associate Dean and by the College of Engineering, Engineering Management Program Coordinator.
+In order to satisfy the culminating experience requirement, students must satisfactorily complete a comprehensive examination in the MBA program and satisfactorily complete a comprehensive project in IME 596.

 Formal Study Plan

-The development and approval of two formal study plans, that together fulfill the dual degree requirements, is obligatory.
-Students will work with the 1) College of Engineering advisor to develop a plan to fulfill the requirements for the MS portion and the 2) Orfalea College of Business advisor to develop a plan that to fulfill the requirements for the MBA portion of this dual degree program.
-Graduate students must file the formal study plans, no later than the end of the quarter in which twelve aggregate total units of courses are completed.
+The development and approval of a formal study plan, that fulfills the dual degree requirements, is obligatory.
+Students will work with the 1) College of Engineering advisor to develop a plan to fulfill the requirements for the MS portion and the 2) Orfalea College of Business advisor to develop a plan to fulfill the requirements for the MBA portion of this concurrent degree program.

 Program Learning Objectives